cap-js/docs/node.js/queue.md

 }
 ```

-Using the persistent queue, the to-be-emitted message is stored in a database table first.
-The same database transaction is used
-as for other operations, therefore transactional consistency is guaranteed.
+Using the persistent queue, the to-be-emitted message is stored in a database table within the current transaction, therefore transactional consistency is guaranteed.

 You can use the following configuration options: